DallasMcNeil/Block-Keeper/docs/doc.md

 ### Windows

 Run `Block-Keeper-Setup.exe` to install Block Keeper.
 Block Keeper is installed in `Users/YourName/AppData/Local`.
-Save data and preferences are stored in `Users/YourName/AppData/Roaming`.
+Save data and preferences are stored in `Users/YourName/AppData/Roaming/storage` by default.
 You may need to enable hidden folders to access these folders.

 ### MacOS

 Block Keeper is a standalone application and can be run from anywhere.
 You can place `Block Keeper.app` wherever you want (Applications folder is recommended).
-Save data and preferences are stored in `/Users/YourName/Library/Application Support/Block Keeper`.
+Save data and preferences are stored in `/Users/YourName/Library/Application Support/Block Keeper/storage` by default.

 ### Linux

 Block Keeper can be launched through the `blockkeeper` AppImage executable file.
-Save data and preferences are stored in `$HOME/.config` or `$XDG_CONFIG_HOME`.
+Save data and preferences are stored in `$HOME/.config/Block Keeper/storage` or `$XDG_CONFIG_HOME` by default.

 ## Updates